MacKinnon Renovations

 How do I provide input?

-Consultations have been initiated with faculty, staff, and students and focus groups have been held to identify key space needs.
+Consultations have been undertaken with faculty, staff, and students and focus groups have been held to identify key space needs.
 Design development began in April and May 2018, and has identified specific room requirements in consultation with key users of the planned spaces.
 Individuals who are not taking part in focus group sessions are welcome to direct feedback to mcknreno@uoguelph.ca.
 Diamond Schmitt Architects will also provide updates through Open House sessions.
-The next Open House will take place on January 25th, 2019 and is open to all interested parties.

 Contact Information